casefoundation/Faces-of-Founders-Platform/Readme.md

 ---

 Are you using part or all of this code we've shared?
 We'd love to hear about it!
-Email as at [opensource@casefoundation.org](mailto:opensource@casefoundation.org) and tell us about how you're using this open source project.
+Email us at [opensource@casefoundation.org](mailto:opensource@casefoundation.org) and tell us about how you're using this open source project.